 As the head of the U.N.
 War Crimes Investigations Unit, Mr. Mansfield supervised international investigative teams in war crimes investigations in Rwanda, which led to the United Nations’ establishment of a war crimes tribunal for Rwanda.
 Mr. Mansfield has served as an instructor with Lawyers Without Borders on several rule of law and anti-trafficking programs in Kenya and Tanzania.
 He also conducted an investigation of government fraud and corruption problems in Bosnia for the U.S. Agency for International Development (USAID) and coordinated anticorruption efforts in Lithuania and the Republic of Georgia as a legal specialist for the American Bar Association Central European and Eurasian Law Initiative.
 Mr. Mansfield was selected by the Los Angeles Police Commission as one of 10 members to serve on a blue-ribbon panel of independent experts to investigate and report on the internal corruption issues concerning the Rampart Division.
 He also served as deputy general counsel of the Rampart Independent Review Panel and testified before the Police Commission concerning his group’s published findings and recommendations.

 Mr. Mansfield is the partner in charge of Akin Gump’s San Francisco office and also is resident in the firm’s Los Angeles office.
 He serves on the steering committee for the firm’s national litigation practice and as a member of the firm’s management committee.

-Mr. Mansfield received his B.A. summa cum laude from the University of Rhode Island and was elected to Phi Beta Kappa.
-He received his J.D. from the University of Maine School of Law, where he was comment editor of the Maine Law Review.
+Mr. Mansfield received his B.A. summa cum laude from the University of Rhode Island in 1977 and was elected to Phi Beta Kappa.
+He received his J.D. in 1982 from the University of Maine School of Law, where he was comment editor of the Maine Law Review.

 He is a frequent panelist and lecturer at bar and CLE conferences on trial advocacy and white collar crime issues and served as an adjunct professor of law at Loyola Law School.
 Mr. Mansfield received the U.S. Department of Justice Director’s Award, Special Achievement Awards and numerous commendations from federal law enforcement agencies.
 He is a member of the California, District of Columbia and Rhode Island Bars; the ABA White Collar Crime Committee; the Chancery Club; and the Wong Sun Society.